ParamIntelligence/Two-Step-DeepOKAN/README.md

 }
 ```
 ## Authors
-The code is written by Sidharth S. Menon (Two-Step DeepOKAN) and Yunhao Zhang (Two-Step DeepONet) for bubble dynamics.
-Although the current repository does not contain code for Two-Step DeepONet, it will be publicly shared upon request.
+The Two-Step DeepOKAN code is written by Sidharth S. Menon for bubble dynamics.